alinnman/celestial-navigation/README.md

 Apply the formula above for $\rho$ and $-\rho$ and you will get the two intersection points $p_1$ and $p_2$.

+Note: The algorithm will only work if at least one of the circles is a small circle.
+It cannot be used for calculating intersections of two great circles.

 ### 2.2 Using three or more sights

 Using three (or more) sights a sight reduction can be done in the following way